artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

     <img src="/images/artsy-engineering-hiring/steve.jpg">
     <p class="intro">Steve Hicks says...</p>
     <p>
+      (HICKS: passive voice?)
 Having been through a brainstorm on another team where I felt like we spent too much time talking about things I deemed "too specific," I made a strong effort on another team to constrain the suggestions.
 To me, team values were really important for this new team - and I did such a good job of encouraging those types of suggestions that it's pretty much all we ended up with.
     </p>
     <p>
       While this made me feel like I understood the values of my team better, we're months later _still_ paying for this bias.
 Our agreement lacked important procedural and tactical definition.
 We've been adding things like JIRA hygiene and responsibilities of project leaders as they come up, but I would not push a working agreement brainstorm so strongly in one direction again.
+(HICKS: discussed how to mitigate this)
     </p>
   </div>
 </aside>

+(ADAM: Add an Adam says... section to share the habits that the Galleries team agreed upon)

 ### Agreements are hard to define for teams without a well-established identity.
+(HICKS: time =/= identity?)
 For a team that has been together for a while, and which has established an identity, the agreement is likely to affirm many things the team is already believing and doing.
 For a newer team, or a team that is not very aligned on their identity, the agreement is harder to pin down.
 Many opinions will surface, and they may be in conflict with each other.

 While this is indeed challenging, it is also important to note that teams that lack identity value _greatly_ from the team agreement brainstorm.
-Provided there is psychological safety, this is a really great time for the team to learn about what matters to each other, and move toward establishing an identity.
+Provided there is (HICKS: URL) psychological safety, this is a really great time for the team to learn about what matters to each other, and move toward establishing an identity.

 ### Facilitating the brainstorm can be difficult on a distributed team.